June 8, 2020 § Leave a comment

 But for people who face a unique problem of often being treated as if they don’t matter due to a higher percentage of melanin in their skin, #AllLivesMatter comes across as tone-deaf and dismissive of their pain.
 As this Instagrammed analogy tried to show, in a neighborhood of identical houses, the house that matters is the one that’s burning.
 If everyone believed that all lives matter, we would have never had to get to #BlackLivesMatter.
 But not everyone believes that all lives matter, so here we are.

-Using #BlackLivesMatter in a tweet or on a poster can be problematic too, and in the very least begs careful discernment by Christians supporting our African American neighbors.
+Using #BlackLivesMatter in a tweet or on a poster can be problematic too, and in the very least begs careful discernment by Christians supporting our neighbors of color.
 Christians should acknowledge that racism is an ever-present evil, that racial injustice is everyone’s problem, and affirm that black lives do matter.
 However, certain objectives as they’re spelled out in the Black Lives Matter Global Network’s mission can’t be—and I’m guessing were never intended to be— squared with Scripture.